jp-quintana/mern-note-app/README.md

 JWT_SECRET="Can not be left empty."
 ```

-- Step 4: Create .env.local file and add in server directory.
+- Step 4: Create .env.local file and add in client directory.

 ```
 VITE_API_URL='http://localhost:8080'